 a) Email the proposal to the Internship Coordinator at firstname.lastname@example.org without any signatures (note that the email address is mgmt followed by the word internship with no space in between).
 The Internship Coordinator will work to get your proposal approved by the department.
 The document must be free of grammar and spelling errors before it will be submitted to the department for approval.
 During the approval process, you are likely to be required to do one or more rewrites-- look for updates on your proposal that will be sent to you from email@example.com.

-b) Once your proposal is accepted by the department (step 'a' above), the following three steps must then be completed:
+b) Once your proposal is accepted by the department (step 'a' above), the following four steps must then be completed:

 I) The Internship Coordinator will print and sign the proposal and notify you to pick up the printed copy.